1. POLICY STATEMENT

 1.2 We are committed to the prevention of financial crime such as money laundering, tax evasion, the funding of terrorist activity, bribery, corruption, fraud and sanctions breaches.
 Through risk-based internal procedures, policies, systems and controls we are working to ensure that high standards of crime prevention are maintained throughout our business.

-1.3 We are bound by the laws of England, including the Terrorism Act 2000, the Proceeds of Crime Act 2002, the Bribery Act 2010 and the Criminal Finances Act 2017, in respect of our conduct both at home and abroad.
+1.3 We are bound by the laws of England, including the Terrorism Act 2000, the Proceeds of Crime Act 2002, the Bribery Act 2010, the Criminal Finances Act 2017 and the Sanctions and Anti-Money Laundering Act 2018 in respect of our conduct both at home and abroad.

 1.4 Through this Policy and those that are connected to it (including our Anti-Bribery and Corruption Policy, Prevention of the Criminal Facilitation of Tax Evasion Policy, Data Protection Policy, our Whistleblowing Policy and our Labour Standards Policy) we aim to prevent, deter, detect and investigate all forms of financial crime, corruption and exploitation.
 Through these Policies and the processes and procedures that support them we aim to ensure that everyone who deals with or represents Rayner, in whatever capacity, does so with integrity and within the law.

 1.5 If you have any doubt as to whether any conduct could amount to financial crime, you should refer the matter to Alan Hemmant (Legal Advisor) who is the Chief Compliance Officer for this Policy.

 1.6 It is essential that you read and comply with this Policy at all times.

 2. WHO IS COVERED BY THE POLICY?